sylwiasuwalska/table-data/README.md

 * [Sources](#sources)

 ## General info
-This project builds table for companies data, including: company id, name, city, total income, average income and last month income.
+This project builds table for companies data, including: company id, name, city, total income and view of each company.

 ## Live demo

 ## Technologies
 Project is created using:
+*ReactJS
+*axios

 ## Features
 * displaying data fetched from APIs
 * sorting by ascending or descending order after click on header by given column with indicators of sort order
 * filtering by all fields of table
+* pagination
+* company view with income data
+* range of calculated data chosen by user
 * responsive layout for comfortable viewing from smaller devices
-* pagination

 ## Setup
 To run this project, install it locally using npm: